Traumatic brain injury and workers compensation

 If you suffer a brain injury from a work accident, you may have LIFETIME benefits.
 Thus, insurance companies fight hard to prevent these types of cases.
 Add that traumatic brain injuries are many times undiagnosed because of the subtle differences and that the injured worker may have memory problems, the insurance company already has the advantage.

 One trick to be aware of is the difference between a “head” injury and a “brain” injury.
-You would think that if you fell 30 feet and split your head open requiring 50 stitches, and then later are diagnosed with a traumatic brain injury, it would be an obvious no brainer (check out the pun) that the brain injury would be covered .It will NOT be covered UNLESS a brain injury has been noted in agreement forms or claim for benefits within 2 years of the date of accident.
+You would think that if you fell 30 feet and split your head open requiring 50 stitches, and then later are diagnosed with a traumatic brain injury, it would be an obvious no brainer (check out the pun) that the brain injury would be covered .It will NOT be covered UNLESS a brain injury has been noted in agreement forms or Claim Form within 2 years of the date of accident.
 So if the forms say “head” injury and the insurance company voluntarily pays for the “brain” injury for 2 years and then suddenly stops, you will know why.
 You have been tricked and now have permanently lost your lifetime lost wages and medical benefits.

 Another trick is making voluntary payments until statutes of limitations run as I just commented about.2 years is literally 2 years- not 2 years and one day and you have a very legitimate reason for the 12 hour delay.